All You Need to Know About Short Sightedness

 Frequently Asked Questions

-Short-sightedness means that you see far objects clearer than close objects.
+Short-sightedness means that you can see close object clearer than far object.
 These conditions are more prevalent in senior citizens due to eyeballs development with aging.
 While senior folks with short-sightedness are more prevalent, we are also seeing a rise of short-sightedness amongst children.

 Shortsightedness can be due to a number of different reasons.
 This happens when the eyeball grows too long.
 Hence, the light entered doesn't focus on the retina properly but rather focuses in front of the retina, resulting object to appear blurry.
 The most common reason is that the eyes are working too hard when looking at things up close, such as for reading because the eyes are not working together correctly.
 If your eyes are not working together correctly when you are reading it can make it difficult to focus on objects or words for long periods of time.
 Some people have so much difficulty looking up close that they have trouble reading even for a short period of time.